Query existing resources

 Include in the response built-in immutable resources, such as _events and _metrics Streams.

-Important: These resources cannot be apply'd (or otherwise changed).
+Important: These resources can’t be apply'd (or otherwise changed).
 Not appropriate for export to source control or apply.

 spec_versions